-Information for investors in Switzerland: The country of origin of the collective investment scheme is Luxembourg.
-Representative: IPConcept (Schweiz) AG, Münsterhof 12, Postfach, CH-8022 Zürich, Paying Agent: DZ PRIVATBANK (Schweiz) AG, Münsterhof 12, CH-8022 Zürich.
-The prospectus, the key information documents (PRIIPs-KIDs), and the

-Articles of Association, as well as the annual and semi-annual reports, can be obtained free of charge from the representative
+Information for investors in Switzerland: The home country of the collective investment scheme is Luxembourg.
+The representative in Switzerland is IPConcept (Schweiz) AG, Münsterhof 12, P.O.
+Box, CH-8022 Zurich.
+The paying agent in Switzerland is DZ PRIVATBANK (Schweiz) AG, Münsterhof 12, CH-8022 Zurich.
+Prospectus, key information documents (PRIIPs-KIDs), articles of association, and the annual and semi-annual reports can be obtained free of charge from the representative.